 Who is Rhodes?

-Rhodes isn’t a convenience store; we’re people.
-People that know a customers’ favorite drink before they reach the drive-thru window.
-People that notice if a daily customer misses a visit because they’re under the weather.
+Rhodes isn’t a convenience store.
+It’s people.
+People who know a customer’s favorite drink before they reach the drive-thru window.
+People who notice if a daily customer misses a visit because they’re under the weather.
 People that make dinner for a family juggling so many activities they don’t have time to cook.
 Through our people and relationship-focused culture, we have completely raised our customers’ expectations of the typical convenience store experience.
 Let our employees tell you more.

 Our mission is to be a superior convenience store business; committed to excellence by creating a valuable experience for every guest and team member.